neelkamath/omni-chat-backend/docs/developing.md

         1. Create a function which asserts the `ClientException` received (e.g., `"INVALID_CHAT_ID"`), and asserts that the connection gets closed.
 Name it using the format `err<OPERATION>` (e.g., `errSubscribeToMessages`).
     1. Create a class named using the format `<OPERATION>Test` (e.g., `ReadChatsTest`).
     1. Write load tests if required.
 For example, you might want to test that searching messages from a populated DB is fast.
 1. Implement the feature.
 Name the data fetcher the same as the GraphQL operation (e.g., `subscribeToMessages`).
+When adding a route for a subscription in `com.neelkamath.omniChat.graphql.routing.routeGraphQlSubscriptions`, name the function using the format `route<SUBSCRIPTION>` where `<SUBSCRIPTION>` is the operation's return type (e.g., the operation `Subscription.subscribeToMessages` has its router named `routeMessagesSubscription()` because it returns a `MessagesSubscription`).
 1. When updating [`db/Brokers.kt`](../src/main/kotlin/db/Brokers.kt), name the instance of `com.neelkamath.omniChat.Broker` using the format `<SUBSCRIPTION>Broker`, and name the `data class` used as the `T` supplied to `com.neelkamath.omniChat.Broker` using the format `<SUBSCRIPTION>Asset`, where `<SUBSCRIPTION>` is the operation's return type without the `Subscription` suffix.
 For example, if a GraphQL operation `Subscription.subscribeToPrivateChatInfo` returns a `PrivateChatInfoSubscription`, its broker and `data class` are named `privateChatInfoBroker` and `PrivateChatInfoAsset` respectively.
 1. Mark the feature as completed in the [spec](spec.md).
 1. Create a new release.